shift-left-test/hosta/README.md

 # - EXTRA_ARGS: Any additional arguments to pass on the command line
 ```

-You may refer to [this link](https://github.com/ThrowTheSwitch/Unity/tree/master/extras/fixture) for more information about the Unity fixture.

-#### Understanding Test Execution with `unity_fixture_add_host_tests`

-The `unity_fixture_add_host_tests` function runs tests on an individual basis by scanning the source code for `RUN_TEST_CASE` macros, instead of executing the program.
-The execution of tests depends on whether these macros are available, resulting in the following states:

-- Executed: Tests with `RUN_TEST_CASE` macros will be executed as expected.
-- Not Executed: Tests with `RUN_TEST_CASE` macros that are commented out will not be executed.
-- Skipped: Tests unintentionally included in the execution list will be marked as "Skipped".
-- Disabled: Tests intentionally ignored with the `IGNORE_TEST` macro will be marked as "Disabled".

 To dynamically discover tests that should be executed from an executable target, use the `unity_fixture_discover_host_tests` function:

 ```cmake